omega-800/zls-overlay/README.md

 # ZLS-Overlay

-This repository packages the precompiled binaries from each github releae of [zls](https://zigtools.org/zls/).
+This repository packages the precompiled binaries from each github release of [zls](https://zigtools.org/zls/).
 The binaries can be accessed through `packages.<version>`. e.g. `packages."0.15.0"`.

 ## Usage